khushalbhardwaj-0111/helloWorldElectron/README.md

 ## How does Electron Work?

 -   Electron uses Chromium, NodeJS and Custom APIs
+-   An Electron window can make use of simple nodeJS module system without any module bundler but chrome can't.
 -   Custom APIs for working with often-needed OS native functions.

 ### How Chrome Works?